Trigger Warning * Violence * Language

 “Hot 92.1!
 Request or dedication?”
 I said, answering the phone for what felt like the millionth time.
 It never stopped ringing.

 “Yeah, I was wondering if you could get my song right this time.
 It’s Bad Medicine.
-You played something else,” the caller said, trying to sound stern but it sounded more like he was flirting.
+You played something else,” the caller said, trying to sound stern but sounding more like he was flirting.

 “I’m so sorry,” I laughed.
 I was having a great time, and so what if I messed up a few song requests.
 As long as I didn’t mix up the dedications we had scrawled on pieces of paper all over the table, there’d be no problem.
 And there was no danger of us doing that.
 We understood how important it was for Amanda’s dedication to reach Alex, and so on and so forth.